 Each year in September, around 30,000 runners from across the globe gather at the Schloß Charlottenburg to take part in one of the world’s most prestigious marathon events.
 Participants run through 10 different districts of Berlin covering the 26-mile (42.2km) distance before crossing the finish line through the historic Brandenburg Gate.
 Those less enthused about long distance running can cheer on the competitors from the side, perhaps with a cold German beer in hand.

 Speaking of beer...
 This event really requires no introduction.
 The Berlin version of the Oktoberfest is a celebration of beer and German drinking culture.
 While Berlin’s Oktoberfest, held at Zentral Festplatz am Kurt-Schumacher-Damm, can’t be compared with the main party in Munich, it's still a fun-filled event and something that expats living in Berlin shouldn't miss.

 Since 1964, Jazz Fest Berlin has brought jazz musicians from across the globe to the city.
 The swinging concerts and great atmosphere across the city are a real treat every October, and for expats partial to jazz, this is unmissable.

 Christmas Markets (late November/December)

-A German tradition that should not be missed by expats living in Berlin, the Christmas markets are held throughout the city and are inevitably bustling with locals and tourists, full of Christmas cheer, Glühwein, roasted chestnuts and gingerbread.
+A German tradition that should not be missed by expats living in Berlin, the Christmas markets are held throughout the city and are inevitably bustling with locals and tourists, all full of Christmas cheer, Glühwein, roasted chestnuts and gingerbread.
 Eager shoppers will find plenty of traditional decorations and Christmas paraphernalia on sale.
-The biggest Christmas markets in Berlin are held on Alexanderplatz, Unter den Linden and by Kaiser Wilhelm Memorial Church.
+The biggest Christmas markets in Berlin are held on Alexanderplatz, Unter den Linden and at Kaiser Wilhelm Memorial Church.